louisfb01/start-machine-learning/README.md

 ----

 👀 **If you'd like to support my work**, you can check to [Sponsor](https://github.com/sponsors/louisfb01) this repository or support me on [Patreon](https://www.patreon.com/whatsai).
-You can also support me by following my favorite [daily AI newsletter](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get frequent updates on new papers like those!
+You can also support me by following my favorite (free) [daily AI newsletter](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get frequent updates on new research and applications in AI!

 Or support me by wearing cool [merch](https://whatsai.myshopify.com/)!